September 9, 1928 – Oklahoma regulates Oil Production

 The Texas petroleum industry was born a few miles east of Nacogdoches when Lyne Taliaferro Barret and his Melrose Petroleum Oil Company completed the Lone Star State’s first commercial oil well.

 The Confederate Army veteran’s No. 1 Isaac C. Skillern well – drilled in an area known as Oil Springs – found the newly prized resource at a depth of 106 feet.
-Barret’s well yielded a modest ten barrels per day; limited access to markets soon led to the company’s failure.
-The seemingly failed project laid dormant for nearly two decades – until other exploration companies found oil nearby.
+Barret’s well yielded a modest ten barrels per day; limited access to markets soon led to his company’s failure.
+The field laid dormant for nearly two decades – until other exploration companies found oil nearby.

-The Nacogdoches field remained the oldest field in Texas for many decades.
-As late as 1941 it still recorded production of eight barrels a day from 40 wells.
+The Nacogdoches field was the oldest producing field in Texas for many decades.
 Some of the field’s wells produced well into the 1950s.
-Read more in First Lone Star Discovery – and visit Nacogdoches, “the oldest town in Texas.”
+Learn more in First Lone Star Discovery – and visit Nacogdoches, “the oldest town in Texas.”

 September 13, 1957 – First Hawaiian Refinery

 Standard Oil of California announced it would build the Territory of Hawaii’s first oil refinery, eight miles west of Pearl Harbor on the island of Oahu.
-According to a 1959 Popular Mechanics article, Standard originally had planned to import oil from the Middle East “by means of an unusual undersea submarine cable.”
+According to a 1959 Popular Mechanics article, Standard Oil originally planned to import oil “by means of an unusual undersea submarine cable.”

 September 13, 1975 – President Ford dedicates Petroleum Museum